 While the Chili Bowl caught the attention of many with its various attractions, it was also a reminder of the love and support among everyone at Regent—new or old, student or professor, alumni or freshman—that makes Regent more than a school.
 This makes it a family.

-Abby Trivett is a department head for The Daily Runner.
+Written by Abby Trivett – Abby is a department head for The Daily Runner.
 She will be graduating in Fall of 2020 with a degree in Communications with a concentration in journalism.
 She wants to become a news anchor for a Christian news outlet.